 Seoul has served as the central city for the country since its selection as a capital by the Chosun Dynasty in 1394.
 The first human settlement though is suggested to date back in the Neolithic period and the city was also regarded as one of the important nodes during ‘The Three Kingdom Period’, but the city saw major transformational changes in the late 19th century.
 The built up area extended beyond the city walls during the Japanese occupation period, but by the time the urbanization process wasn’t started in modern sense when compared with that of present times.

 With the economic development of 1960’s, city faced expansion, in all the directions, in all the spheres, may it be population, area, usage of technology, infrastructural developments – both horizontally and vertically and also its economic strength.
 Just prior to the first five-year economic development plan Seoul was around half the size of the present city area with approximately 23.7% of the current population.
-The present population of Seoul Special City (official name of Seoul) is around 10.44 million with the sum of the population living in the Seoul and its urban agglomerations (Seoul Capital Area) is around 25.6 million making it second largest urban area of the world.
+The present population of Seoul Special City (official name of Seoul) is around 10.44 million with the sum of the population living in the Seoul and its urban agglomerations (Seoul Capital Area) being around 25.6 million making it second largest urban area of the world.
 The population is expected to raise up to 31 million by 2030.

 The density of Seoul Capital Area is around 44,000 persons / sq. mile - around eight times than the density of New York & Sydney & five times than the density of Rome.
 It is slightly more than that of New Delhi and less than one-third of Dhaka – the most densely populated city of the world.